amo0125/Excel_Project/README.md

 # SQL-Portfolio-Projects

-This repository provides a sample of data analysis work I completed using SQL
+This repository provides a sample of data analysis work I completed using SQL and  Microsoft Excel.